bbauska/Coursera-Bootstrap/readme.md

 I will introduce you to whatever you need to know about lite-server as we go through this course and the remaining courses.

-You don\'t need to worry too much about it, but just in case you\'re curious, you can always go to the site to find out more details about lite-server.
+You don&apos;t need to worry too much about it, but just in case you&apos;re curious, you can always go to the site to find out more details about lite-server.